 Counseling, Higher Education, and Special Education

 Our students are largely funded through graduate assistantships.
 These assistantships offer students high quality professional experiences, complimenting their student affairs graduate curriculum.
-Twelve-month assistantship remuneration ranges from $18-20,000 plus tuition remission and health benefits.
-Ten-month assistantships are also available.
+Twelve-month assistantship remuneration starts at a minimum of $30,914 plus tuition remission and health benefits.
+Nine-month assistantships are also available.
+See the University's stipend memo for more information.
 Some doctoral students may be recommended for fellowships.

 Admitted students are invited to participate in our Preview Program, which offers students a structured opportunity to apply for graduate assistantships across campus.
-Student submit resumes and cover letters, and employers review applicants' materials, with both students and employers submitting preference lists.
-Interviews are scheduled during the Preview visit, with students receiving offers shortly after the program has ended.
+Students submit resumes and cover letters, and employers review applicants' materials, with both students and employers submitting preference lists.
+Interviews are scheduled during the Preview Program, with students receiving offers shortly after the program has ended.